reustle/covid19japan/README.md

 1. Make a copy of an existing localization file (recommended: `src/i18n/en.json`), name it to match the new language (e.g. `ja.json`)
 2. Replace the translations in the file you just created
 3. Add the new language to the array of `LANGUAGES` and a fitting flag emoji to the array of `FLAGS` at the same index in `src/i18n/index.js`
+4. Add the appropriate `date-fns` locale to the imports of `src/i18n/index.js`, and append that locale to the LOCALES export.

 ## License & Code Re-use